Competing in Today’s Economic Landscape

 Perfect has become the new standard.
 Patients seek perfection to the point where they feel they need it and are willing to go into debt for it.

-But there is a catch.
-The same person who is motivated by media influences to value modern dentistry is also likely going online to investigate further.
-And while it only takes a couple of mouse clicks to find out what today's dental technology can provide, it only takes a couple more clicks to find out that they can get that makeover in Tijuana for less than what their family dentist charges.
+But there is a catch: The same person who’s motivated by media influences to value modern dentistry is also likely going online to investigate further.
+And while it takes only a couple of mouse clicks to find out what today’s dental technology can provide, it takes only a few more clicks to find out they can get that makeover in Tijuana for less than what their family dentist charges.
 If their decisions are based on what they see on a website, all dentists look pretty much the same and price becomes an overriding factor.
-The new reality is that the media has glamorized dentistry, while the Internet has commoditized dental services.
+The new reality is that the media has glamorized dentistry, while the Internet has commodified dental services.

 This has created a new competitive landscape for dentistry where the term “family dentist” doesn’t carry the same sense of automatic loyalty it once did.
 You’re competing at a new level in a world where choices abound and big money decisions are routinely made instantly with a tap at a phone screen.

-The last several years has seen the metabolism of the marketplace speed up dramatically.
-If you want to keep up with the way your patients are making decisions, you have to treat every visit as if it were your last chance to reach them – because it just might be.
+The past several years have seen the metabolism of the marketplace speed up dramatically.
+If you want to keep up with the way your patients are making decisions, you have to treat every visit as if it were your last chance to reach them — because it just might be.